For some of us, our occupation involves a higher-than-normal risk to our safety and lives.

 The first step in securing life insurance for a high-risk occupation is identifying what “high risk” really means.

-When it comes to life insurance policies, Income Protection and Critical Illness Cover, these occupations are considered to be much high risk than the average job.
+When it comes to life insurance policies, Income Protection and Critical Illness Cover, these occupations are considered higher risk than the average job.

-Income Protection Insurance can be especially difficult to obtain because of the increased risk of injury or death and the strict medical requirements involved.
+Income Protection Insurance can sometimes be difficult to obtain due to the increased risk of injury or death and the strict medical requirements.

 What Insurance Companies Need to Know